 Here is an example of how one can calculate the expected value of a

-random variable in R
+random variable in R using our toy example

 from above as a model.
 Since we need to use the expected value to